 Using pre-employment tests to assist with the decision-making process is not new and has supplemented the recruitment process for over half a century in bigger businesses.
 Pre-employment testing software enhances that process, bringing objective data into what is otherwise a largely subjective task.

 This article aims to address some of the pros and cons, allowing businesses to decide whether to include them in their recruiting process.

 What is pre-employment testing software?

-The pre-employment testing software will vary depending on role and company needs and is tailored to be relevant and specific to both the company and to the job role.
-Pre-employment test examples include tests that measure and assess a candidate's knowledge, skill, behaviour traits and characteristics.
+The pre-employment testing software will vary depending on role and company needs and is tailored to be relevant and specific to both the company and the job role.
+Pre-employment test examples include tests that measure and assess a candidate's knowledge, skill, behaviour traits, and characteristics.

 Tests can be carried out in person at the company's offices, or they can be accessed virtually by candidates in the privacy of an environment that suits the candidate.

 The core reasons why employers use pre-employment testing software are:

 Increases the quality of hires

 Automates aspects of recruitment, saving time and money

 Uses comparative data to help shortlist top performers